swainshashwat/Bata-Tu-Bata/README.md

-# MERA BLOG :construction::construction::construction: ( under Construction )
+# Khatti: A Tech Discussion Forum :construction::construction::construction: ( under Construction )
-A Blog developed using the *Django* framework.
+A Discussion Forum developed using the *Django* framework.

 # How to get started
 ```